/user/kayd @ devops :~$ cat sed-for-log-analysis.md

 Practical sed recipes for working with production logs — error extraction, time-range filtering, multi-line stack trace handling, anonymization, and pre-pipeline cleanup before grep/awk.

-Late one night I was staring at a massive log file from a payment processing node.
-A new billing service had just rolled out, and a small percentage of transactions were silently failing.
-The logs were on a bastion host with no Splunk, no Datadog forwarder, and a strict “no installing tools” policy.
+Picture a massive log file from a payment processing node.
+A new billing service has just rolled out, and a small percentage of transactions are silently failing.
+The logs sit on a bastion host with no Splunk, no Datadog forwarder, and a strict “no installing tools” policy.
 Just the GNU coreutils that shipped with the AMI.

 The thing nobody tells you about log analysis is that grep runs out of road quickly.
 As soon as your problem touches a multi-line stack trace, a time window, or PII redaction before sharing logs with a vendor, you need stream editing — and sed is the tool that’s already there.
 This is a companion to the Sed Cheat Sheet: 30 One-Liners from Real Production Logs, but focused entirely on log work.